Jack Wilshere: West Ham United

-Return to AFC Bournemouth
+Bournemouth

-On 18 January 2021, Wilshere returned to AFC Bournemouth on a short-term deal.
+On 18 January 2021, Wilshere returned to Bournemouth on a short-term contract.
 The move came as a result of him training with the then Championship side since December 2020.
 On 26 January, he scored in a 2–1 win over Crawley Town in the FA Cup, his first goal in any competition since 27 August 2019.
 On 6 February, he scored his first league goal for AFC Bournemouth in a 3–2 victory over Birmingham City.
 He was released by Bournemouth at the end of the season, having made 17 appearances and scored two goals in all competitions during his short-lived return to the club.

-AGF and retirement
+AGF

 On 20 February 2022, Wilshere signed for Danish Superliga club AGF on an initial short-term contract until the end of the 2021–22 season.
-Having been without a club since his departure from Bournemouth, Wilshere had been training with former club Arsenal since October 2021 having also trained with Serie B club Como 1907 previously.

-On 6 July 2022, AGF announced that the club would not renew Wilshere's contract for the 2022–23 season.
-On 8 July, Wilshere announced his retirement from football, aged 30.
+Having been without a club since his departure from Bournemouth, Wilshere had been training with former club Arsenal since October 2021, having also trained with Serie B club Como previously.
+AGF announced on 6 July that the club would not renew Wilshere's contract for the 2022–23 season.
+Wilshere announced his retirement from football on 8 July, aged 30.

 International career

 Youth

 Since 2006, the England national youth teams played Wilshere in an age group above his age.
-Wilshere was just 14 when he played for the England national Under-16 team at the Victory Shield in 2006.
-At the age of 15, he began playing for the England national Under-17 team.
+Wilshere was just 14 when he played for the England national under-16 team at the 2006 Victory Shield.
+At the age of 15, he began playing for the England national under-17 team.
 He was then named in the squad for the 2009 UEFA European Under-17 Championship in May, starting the first two matches, particularly impressing in the second match against Germany before going off with an injury which kept him out of the final match.
 After the tournament, he was named among the 10 future stars from the tournament.

-On 11 September 2009, he also came on as substitute for his England Under-21 debut against the Netherlands in a 0–0 draw.
+On 11 September 2009, he also came on as substitute for his England under-21 debut against the Netherlands in a 0–0 draw.